Editor’s Note: This post was originally published in 2018 and has been updated for accuracy and comprehensiveness.

 Hawaii County STR Regulations

 In November 2018, Hawaii County, also known as the Big Island, adopted the new Bill 108 that brought numerous changes to Hawaii County’s STR industry.
 Under this bill (now a law under Rule 23), all STR owners are required to register their property (which includes a nonrefundable one-time fee of $500) by September 28, 2019.
-According to Nagaoka, those who already have an STR in residential areas will be OK under a grandfathering clause.
+Those who already have an STR in residential areas will be OK under a grandfathering clause.

-“If your condo is near a hotel or resort you’ll more than likely be given a permit, you’ll just have to register,” he said.
+Our local team member said, “If your condo is near a hotel or resort you’ll more than likely be given a permit, you’ll just have to register”.
 “We’re working through anything that’s in a residential area to get special-use permits so our homeowners can continue their businesses.”

 Those homeowners, who established their STR before April 1, 2019, will still need to apply for a Nonconforming Use Certificate that requires annual renewal at $250, per the new rule.